HyperTransport: Power-managed

 HyperTransport also facilitates power management as it is compliant with the Advanced Configuration and Power Interface specification.
 This means that changes in processor sleep states (C states) can signal changes in device states (D states), e.g. powering off disks when the CPU goes to sleep.
 HyperTransport 3.0 added further capabilities to allow a centralized power management controller to implement power management policies.

 Applications

 Front-side bus replacement

 The primary use for HyperTransport is to replace the Intel-defined front-side bus, which is different for every type of Intel processor.
 For instance, a Pentium cannot be plugged into a PCI Express bus directly, but must first go through an adapter to expand the system.
 The proprietary front-side bus must connect through adapters for the various standard buses, like AGP or PCI Express.
 These are typically included in the respective controller functions, namely the northbridge and southbridge.

 In contrast, HyperTransport is an open specification, published by a multi-company consortium.
 A single HyperTransport adapter chip will work with a wide spectrum of HyperTransport enabled microprocessors.

 AMD used HyperTransport to replace the front-side bus in their Opteron, Athlon 64, Athlon II, Sempron 64, Turion 64, Phenom, Phenom II and FX families of microprocessors.
+And AMD used HyperTransport to replace the back-side bus in their Athlon 64 X2, Athlon II, Phenom, Phenom II and FX families of microprocessors.